A Real-time Dyson Expansion Scheme: Efficient Inclusion of Dynamical Correlations in Non-equilibrium Spectral Properties: Comparison of Diagonal time evolution for Hubbard model

 \section{Comparison of Diagonal time evolution for Hubbard model}

-In this section we show a comparison between the results produced by TD-HF and exact diagonalization for the model and excitation in equation () in the main text.
+In this section we show a comparison between the results produced by TD-HF and exact diagonalization for the model each of the non-equilibrium Hamiltonians in equation \eqref{eq:h_NE}.
 The purpose of this comparison is to see how well the time-diagonal component is captured by TD-HF.
-In Fig. \ref{fig:diag_comparision} we show the imaginary component of the Green's function computed with TD-HF and exact diagonalization for the first $75J^{-1}$ time units.
-The main source of error between the two methods comes from a slight mismatch of frequencies which leads to the TD-HF slowly going in and out of phase with the exact result.
-However, the TD-HF result generally performs well compared to the exact diagonalization result.
+In Fig. \ref{fig:diag_comparision_swl}-\ref{fig:diag_comparision_quench} we show a selection of imaginary components of the Green's function computed with TD-HF and exact diagonalization within the probe window.
+In all three cases the TD-HF result generally performs well compared to the exact diagonalization result.
+The primary difference is the magnitude of oscillation of the TD-HF result is larger than that of the exact result, however the main frequencies of oscillation are captured well.

 The closeness between result of the dynamics along the diagonal suggests that TD-HF is a good initial guess for our off-diagonal reconstruction.
 When going to more strongly correlated systems it may be necessary to use a more sophisticated mean-field Hamiltonian along the diagonal. \FloatBarrier